KaranNegi0102/KaranNegi0102/README.md

 <h1 align="left">Hi, I'm Karan Negi</h1>
- 🌱 I’m currently learning Next.js, TypeScript, and advanced Redux Toolkit patterns.<br><br>📫 How to reach me karannegi0102@gmail.com<br><br>⚡ My Fav Quote - Making things easy is the hardest
+ 🌱 I am a full-stack web developer currently focusing on Next.js, Redux, and Python for backend development, along with AI integration to enhance my skills in building modern, efficient web applications.
+I am deeply committed to continuous learning and growth, constantly exploring new frameworks, tools, and technologies that challenge me to think differently and develop smarter, more scalable solutions.
+My goal is to evolve as a developer by staying adaptable, curious, and driven by the desire to solve real-world problems through technology..<br><br>📫 How to reach me karannegi0102@gmail.com<br><br>⚡ My Fav Quote - Making things easy is the hardest